Venue: Council Chamber, District Offices, College Heath Road, Mildenhall, Suffolk, IP28 7EY

 Councillor Pat Hanlon substituting for Councillor Cliff Waterman.

 Apologies for Absence

-Apologies for absence were received from Councillors Simon Brown, Simon Cole and Paul Hopfensperger.
+Apologies for absence were received from Councillor Cliff Waterman.

-To confirm the minutes of the meetings held on 9 January 2020 and 23 January 2020 (copies attached).
+To confirm the minutes of the meeting held on 25 July 2019 (copy attached).

-The minutes of the meetings held on 9 January 2020 and 23 January 2020 were confirmed as correct records and signed by the Chair.
+The minutes of the meeting held on 25 July 2019 were confirmed as a correct record and signed by the Chair.

 Members of the public who live or work in the District are welcome to speak and may ask one question or make a statement of not more than three minutes duration relating to items to be discussed in Part 1 of the agenda only.
 If a question is asked and answered within three minutes, the person who asked the question may ask a supplementary question that arises from the reply.

 A person who wishes to speak must register at least 15 minutes before the time the meeting is scheduled to start.